|

 Click

-on the worksheet tab.
+on the Sheet tab.

-In the print area box, you can determine what range of cells will be printed.
-Instead of printing all the contents of a worksheet, you can choose to print only a part of it.
+in the printing area box.
+You can determine the area you want to print.
+Instead of printing all the contents of a worksheet, you can choose

-The titles boxes are very practical in a worksheet.
-Often, you use the first rows and the first columns in a worksheet to write the important titles such as: Income, Charges, Gross profit etc.
+The titles boxes are very practicalin a worksheet.
+Often, you use the first rows and the

-These titles will not print on the second page or the following pages unless you force Excel to make it so.
+page or the following pages unless you force Excel to make it so.
+The option Print titles will reprint the selected rows and columns on to every page.
+Be careful, not

-You also have access to other options: to print the gridlines on all the pages, to print in black and white or in "draft" quality.
-You can also print the rows and columns headers (A, B, C, 1 , 2 , 3...) and even your comments.
+to print the rows and columns headings (A, B, C, 1 , 2 , 3...) and even your

-The print area
+The printing area

-Besides allowing you to print your entire spreadsheet, you can also print only a part of your worksheet.
-But you must determine in advance the printing area that you need.
+the printing area that you need.
 There are several ways to carry out this task.

 From

-Select a range of cells with the area that you need to print.
+a range of cells with the area that you need to print.

 OR